-Bosco TAGANDA (alias: a) Bosco Ntaganda, b) Bosco Ntagenda, c) General Taganda, d) Lydia, e) Terminator, f) Tango Romeo (Call sign), g) Romeo (Call sign), h) Major)
+(alias: a) Bosco Ntaganda, b) Bosco Ntagenda, c) General Taganda, d) Lydia, e) Terminator, f) Tango Romeo (Call sign), g) Romeo (Call sign), h) Major)

 Address: Goma, DRC (As of June 2011).
 Date of Birth: Between 1973 and 1974.

 Place of Birth: Bigogwe, Rwanda.
-Nationality: Congolese.
-Date of UN designation: 1 November 2005.

 Other information: Born in Rwanda, he moved to Nyamitaba, Masisi territory, North Kivu, when he was a child.
 Nominated FARDC Brigadier-General by Presidential Decree on 11 December 2004, following Ituri peace agreements.
 Formerly Chief of Staff in CNDP and became CNDP military commander since the arrest of Laurent Nkunda in January 2009.
 Since January 2009, de facto Deputy Commander of consecutive anti-FDLR operations "Umoja Wetu", "Kimia II", and "Amani Leo" in North and South Kivu.
 Entered Rwanda in March 2013, and voluntarily surrender to ICC officials in Kigali on March 22.
-Transferred to the ICC in The Hague, where he was read the charges against him in an initial appearance hearing on March 26.
+Transferred to the ICC in The Hague, Netherlands.
+On 9 June 2014, ICC confirmed 13 charges of war crimes and five charges of crimes against humanity against him; the trial is scheduled to start 2 June 2015.